wesleycamargo/azure-docs.pt-br/articles/active-directory/authentication/tutorial-mfa-applications.md

 ## <a name="clean-up-resources"></a>Limpar recursos

-Se você decidir que você não deseja mais usar a funcionalidade configurada como parte deste tutorial, faça a seguinte alteração.
+Se você decidir que não deseja mais usar a funcionalidade configurada como parte deste tutorial, faça a alteração a seguir.

 1. Entre no [Portal do Azure](https://portal.azure.com).
 1. Navegue até **Azure Active Directory**, **Acesso condicional**.